DisnakeDev/disnake/docs/api.rst

     :param user: The user who subscribed to or unsubscribed from the event.
     :type user: Union[:class:`Member`, :class:`User`]

+.. function:: on_guild_scheduled_event_update(before, after)

+    Called when a guild scheduled event is updated.
+    The guild must have existed in the :attr:`Client.guilds` cache.

+    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

+    .. versionadded:: 2.3

+    :param before: The guild scheduled event before the update.
+    :type before: :class:`GuildScheduledEvent`
+    :param after: The guild scheduled event after the update.
+    :type after: :class:`GuildScheduledEvent`

 .. function:: on_raw_guild_scheduled_event_subscribe(payload)
               on_raw_guild_scheduled_event_unsubscribe(payload)